 Differences between Rackspace CDN and Rackspace Cloud Files

 - Users of Rackspace CDN specify the origins that host the content, and the CDN pulls the content from these origins.
-Origins can be dedicated servers, cloud servers, cloud load balancers, or even servers hosted outside of Rackspace.
-Users of Cloud Files can CDN-enable a container, thereby distributing the contents of that container to the CDN’s edge nodes.
-In Rackspace CDN, it is not yet possible to specify a Cloud Files container as an origin.
+Origins can be dedicated servers, cloud servers, cloud load balancers, a Cloud Files container, or servers hosted outside of Rackspace.
+Users of Cloud Files can enable a CDN on a container, distributing the contents of that container to the CDN’s edge nodes.

 - Rackspace CDN has no limit on purges.
 Cloud Files limits the number of purges per account, per day to 25.

-- Rackspace CDN does not yet support streaming video from Cloud Files CDN-enabled containers or serving CDN-enabled content over SSL/TLS.
+- Rackspace CDN does not yet support streaming video from Cloud Files However, serving other CDN-enabled containers or serving CDN-enabled content over SSL/TLS is possible.
 Cloud Files supports streaming video from CDN-enabled containers as well as serving CDN-enabled content over SSL/TLS.

 These, and other differences, are summarized in the following table: